JaykumarPatel1998/MangaBloom/Readme.md

                     |___/
 ```

-Hey readers, I am creating a manga-binging application for manga/comic **(Japanese Translation: まんが)** fans like myself.
+Hey readers, MangaBloom is a manga-binging application for manga/comic **(Japanese Translation: まんが)** fans like myself.
 Let’s be real here for a moment,  all of us have tried to read manga on those shady manga websites - yes, the ones where you watch ads more than you read manga.
 I have grown tired of those and I suspect so have most of you.
 I bring to you Manga Bloom - It is an ad-free manga-binging application that is built around an open-source Manga API - [MangaDex](https://api.mangadex.org/docs/) and here is how I built it.

 There are some constraints we have to address to be a good citizen of the open-source world and respect MangaDex’s terms of usage

 1. Credit them - Huge thanks to MangaDex and Scanlation groups for their contribution - us otakus are grateful.
-2. No Ads/Paid Service allowed - we have to figure out a business model to keep the app running - Donations maybe? or maybe we will sell printed Naruto T-shirts, who knows?
+2. No Ads/Paid Service allowed - we have to figure out some kind of money making model to keep the app running - Donations maybe? or maybe we will sell printed Naruto T-shirts, who knows?
 3. API rate limit - A strict API rate limit of 5 Requests/sec for all of their APIs - the ones that are serving manga metadata (title, description, chapters, cover pages, artists, authors, tags) and the ones serving digital pages for a given manga.
 Many of you would question - why not look for a different API that has elevated rate limits.
 Well, there aren’t any, and web scraping for manga is illegal !!
 4. Proxy Requests - MangaDex would not accept any cross-origin requests from our browser client and our server has to proxy client requests to their server.
 If you are not the brightest apple in the bunch like me, here’s an example of what I just said- If a browser client requests a manga page from our server, we cannot simply provide them MangaDex’s image URL, we would have to download the image on our server and serve the client with the image.